corverroos/limiter/README.md

 Package `ratelimit` provides a simpler concurrent resource based rate limiter API and multiple implementations.
 It should be safe for concurrent usage.

-The aim is to find a performant implementation to use a generic log rate limiter for Luno microservices.
+The aim is to find a performant implementation to use as generic log rate limiter for Luno microservices.
 Performance is more important than correctness in this use case since we expect high level of concurrency and over (or under) limiting is not an issue.

 ```
 // RateLimiter is the interface implemented by a resource rate limiter.